Sîn-šar-iškun

-Despite the catastrophic fall of Assyria during his time as king, there is nothing to suggest that Sîn-šar-iškun was any less competent than his successful warrior-king predecessors.
+Despite the catastrophic fall of Assyria during his time as king, there is nothing to suggest that Sîn-šar-iškun was any less competent than his successful warrior-king predecessors who had dominated Western Asia for centuries.
 He employed the same tactics as his predecessors and appears to have utilized his forces rationally and strategically, fighting entirely in-line with traditional Assyrian warfare.
-What doomed Assyria might instead have been the lack of an effective defensive plan for the Assyrian heartland, which had not been invaded in five hundred years, combined with having to face an enemy which aimed to outright destroy Assyria rather than simply conquer it.
+What doomed the Assyrian Empire might instead have been a combination of the weakening of Assyrian military power caused by internal revolts, the lack of an effective defensive plan for the Assyrian heartland, which had not been successfully invaded in over eight hundred years, over expansion of the Assyrian empire leading its military to be spread too thinly, combined with having to face multiple enemies in large numbers which aimed to outright destroy Assyria rather than simply conquer it.